 Leica 35MM Summarit-M at f/2.5 full-frame vs. crop

 To my eye, the Sigma 45mm f/2.8 DG DN lens offers a unique, classical rendering.
 Its inherent close-up softness is actually a benefit for portrait subjects and could be utilized to soften skin texture in both still and video images.
 Overall, the AF is quick, with close-focusing capability far greater than any rangefinder lens.
 The build quality is also beyond reproach, with an all-metal body and weather-sealing.
-The size is perfection on both my Leica SL and Leica CL cameras.
+The size is perfect on both my Leica SL and Leica CL cameras.
 I hope Sigma continues down the path of offering small autofocus prime lenses like this modern-day classic.